 The ramifications are considerable.
 Currently, 37 percent of fruits and vegetables in France are now sold in packaging, according to the French Ministry for Ecological Transition.
 Some 2.2 million metric tons of plastic packaging is used each year, and the recycling rate is just 27 percent.
 The government estimates the ban will mean that over a billion fewer units of plastic packaging will be used each year.

-Sign up for the Reasons to be Cheerful newsletter.Moïra Tourneur, lead for advocacy at the campaign group Zero Waste France, considers it “a good basic measure.”
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Moïra Tourneur, lead for advocacy at the campaign group Zero Waste France, considers it “a good basic measure.”
 The creation of plastic packaging — from the extraction of raw materials, to the molding of packaging, the transportation and then eventual disposal, has a “very large impact on the environment, not only in terms of emissions but also on biodiversity,” she says.
 “Therefore the ban is very favorable.
 It’s visible for consumers and will impact the wider reduction of unnecessary waste.”

 The rule comes with caveats, however.
 Stores will be given until June 30, 2026 to find alternative packaging solutions for fruits and vegetables that “present a significant risk of deterioration” such as raspberries.
 Critics are also concerned there aren’t yet any sanctions for manufacturers who continue to use plastic packaging.